ilostmypassword/Melissae-Documentation/docs/source/architecture.rst

 Melissae uses a distributed **manager/agent** architecture:

-- **Manager**: Centralizes MongoDB, the Flask API, the dashboard, threat scoring, and agent monitoring.
+- **Manager**: Centralizes MongoDB, the Flask API, the dashboard, the rule-based alerting engine, and agent monitoring.
 Does not run honeypots.
 - **Agents**: Deploy honeypot modules, parse raw logs locally into normalized JSON, and push data to the manager.
 Expose a health endpoint for the manager to poll.

 .. image:: manager-agent-model.png